Akuli/oomph/README.md

 python3 -m oomph tests/hello.oomph   # compile and run hello world file
 ```

-If you delete or rename files in `lib/`, you may need to run `make clean`
+- If you delete or rename files in `lib/`, you may need to run `make clean`.
+- Run `./lint` before commit.

-Test script passes its argument to oomph, try e.g. `./test --valgrind`
+- Test script passes its argument to oomph.
+Try e.g. `./test --valgrind`.

 ## The language